ahmadmoussa78/basketball_counter_app/README.md

 Material Design

 📚 What I Learned

 Building UI using Flutter widgets

-Separating logic from UI
+Separating business logic from UI

-Managing state using Cubit
+Managing state efficiently with Cubit

-Structuring a small Flutter project
+Organizing and structuring a clean Flutter project

-Using BlocProvider, BlocConsumer, and updating states properly
+Using BlocProvider, BlocConsumer, and state updates properly